alibaba/formily/packages/reactive/docs/api/autorun.md

 ## autorun.memo

-### 描述
+### Description

-在 autorun 中用于创建持久引用数据，仅仅只会受依赖变化而重新执行 memo 内部函数
+Used in autorun to create persistent reference data, only re-execute memo internal functions due to dependency changes

-注意：请不要在 If/For 这类语句中使用，因为它内部是依赖执行顺序来绑定当前 autorun 的
+Note: Please do not use it in If/For statements, because it depends on the execution order to bind the current autorun

-### 签名
+### Signature

 ```ts
 interface memo<T> {